This past weekend I spent learning all about gift markings and fingerprint recognition.

 Lines of genius are a gift marking too.
 Sounds fancy but translates to the ability to communicate & the compulsion, to share what I know.
 I have been wrestling with connecting the dots.
 What can I bring?
 What can I share that ties all my bits together?
 I realized today that what I truly know is my journey.
 I don’t even know why I am crying as I write this.
 Is it a relief to let go?
 Maybe I cry out of fear, fear of looking like a fool.
 It doesn’t matter.

-What I have learned in this last year is that there is more power in letting go publicly, than in burying truths, than living in the mists of pretense.
+What I have learned in this last year is that there is more power in letting go publicly, than in burying truths, and living in the mists of pretense.